twosigma/mbeat-core/README.md

 orchestration of large-scale tests and daemonization of the components.

 ## License
-The `mbeat` project is licensed under the terms of the [2-cause BSD license](LICENSE).
+The `mbeat-core` project is licensed under the terms of the [2-cause BSD license](LICENSE).

 ## Authors & maintainers